 The Water Company filed the rate request proposal with the state DPU in October, seeking to generate revenue to cover the construction of the new water treatment plant.
 The facility is under construction at the Water Company site on Dilla Street.

 The new plant is expected to be operational this spring.

-The size of the rate increase took town officials by surprise, because initially, the Water Company said it would seek a rate hike of about 50 percent.
-Instead, the filing application seeks 83 percent, across the board, for all of its customers.
+The size of the rate increase took town officials by surprise, Instead, the filing application seeks 83 percent, across the board, for all of its customers.